drwalton/GLDemo/README.md

 # GLDemo #

 This tiny library contains some helper classes for building tiny OpenGL tech demos with FreeGLUT, GLM and OpenCTM.
-It is currently a work in progress.

 ## Dependencies ##